Protocol actors

 Vault Provider

 The Vault Provider coordinates the lifecycle of a vault.
-It is the party that drives the peg-in setup forward, posts the data the protocol needs on-chain, and generates the zero-knowledge proofs that gate redemption on Bitcoin.
+It drives peg-in setup, posts required data on-chain, and generates the zero-knowledge proofs used during redemption on Bitcoin.

 What the Vault Provider does

 - PegIn input signature collection and posting.
 The Vault Provider collects the PegIn input signatures from every party and posts them on-chain in batched form.
-This provides data availability: even if the Vault Provider later goes offline, the signatures needed to construct and broadcast the PegIn transaction are recoverable from Ethereum.
+This keeps the signatures recoverable from Ethereum even if the Vault Provider later goes offline.

 - ACK submission.
 The Vault Provider collects acknowledgments from every participant and submits them on-chain.
-The vault transitions from Pending to Verified once the contract has accepted the required ACKs.
 ACK submission requires verification that the Pre-PegIn transaction is confirmed to at least the configured depth on Bitcoin.

 - PegIn transaction broadcast.
-After the depositor reveals the activation secret on Ethereum, the Vault Provider constructs the full PegIn witness using the collected signatures and the revealed secret, and broadcasts the PegIn transaction on Bitcoin.
-The vault becomes Active.
+After the depositor reveals the activation secret on Ethereum, the Vault Provider constructs the full PegIn witness using the collected signatures and the revealed secret, then broadcasts the PegIn transaction on Bitcoin.

 - ZK proof generation.
-When a vault is redeemed, the Vault Provider generates an aggregated SP1 proof of the corresponding Ethereum burn event.
-The proof is compressed to a Groth16 form that fits inside a Bitcoin Taproot script and is verified through the BABE construction.
+When a vault is redeemed, the Vault Provider generates an aggregated SP1 proof of the corresponding Ethereum redemption event.
+The proof is compressed to a Groth16 form and verified on Bitcoin through the BABE construction.

 - Bitcoin claim management.
-The Vault Provider broadcasts the Claim and Payout transactions on Bitcoin during the redemption process and monitors for any challenge.
+The Vault Provider broadcasts the Claim, Assert, and Payout transactions on Bitcoin during redemption and monitors for challenges.

 What the depositor can do instead

-If the Vault Provider becomes unresponsive, the depositor can drive the Bitcoin claim themselves using the WOTS keypair and claimer artifacts held since peg-in, via a command-line tool the protocol ships.
-The Vault Provider is a convenience, not a required intermediary.
+If the Vault Provider becomes unresponsive during redemption, the depositor can drive the Bitcoin claim themselves using the WOTS keypair and claimer artifacts held since peg-in, via a command-line tool the protocol ships.
+The Vault Provider is an operational service, not a custodian.
 See Withdraw & redeem for the self-claim path.

 Commission